ericbigpanda/docs.bigpanda.io/_integrations/appdynamicsapi.md

 type: Application Monitoring
 ---

-#### Compatibility
+#### Determine Your Version

-BigPanda supports on-premise and dedicated SaaS deployments.
-For the latter, please contact AppDynamics support to help you set up the custom action (steps 2-4).
+BigPanda supports on-premise and dedicated SaaS deployments of AppDynamics.
+The procedure for configuring the custom action (steps 4 - 6) is different depending on which version you are using.
-If you need support for windows controller, please contact support@bigpanda.io.
+* For a dedicated SaaS deployment, contact AppDynamics support to configure the custom action.
+* For an on-premise deployment with the Windows controller, contact support@bigpanda.io.
+* For an on-premise deployment with the Linux controller, follow steps 4 - 6 and contact support@bigpanda.io if you have any questions.

 <!-- section-separator -->

-#### Download
+#### Download the Extension

-[Download](https://s3-us-west-1.amazonaws.com/bp-appdynamics-extension/bigpanda-alert-latest.tar.gz) the tar.gz release and unpack it to `<CONTROLLER INSTALL ROOT>/custom/actions`
+1\.
+[Download](https://s3-us-west-1.amazonaws.com/bp-appdynamics-extension/bigpanda-alert-latest.tar.gz) the tar.gz release and unpack it to `<CONTROLLER INSTALL ROOT>/custom/actions`.

+2\.
 If your controller is deployed on **RHEL 5** or **CentOS 5** install the simplejson module:

     $ sudo yum install python-simplejson

 <!-- section-separator -->

-#### Add BigPanda Custom Action
+#### Add the BigPanda Custom Action

 Create `<CONTROLLER INSTALL ROOT>/custom/actions/custom.xml` with the following content.
 If the file already exists, just add the bigpanda-alert action.